jinyeying/RaindropClarity/README.md

 please change `daytime_64.yml`,`daytime_128.yml`,`daytime_256.yml` according to `model_name` and `image_size`.

 ## Acknowledgments
-Code is implemented based [WeatherDiffusion](https://github.com/IGITUGraz/WeatherDiffusion), we would like to thank them.
+The code is implemented based on [WeatherDiffusion](https://github.com/IGITUGraz/WeatherDiffusion), we would like to thank them.

 ## License
 The code and models in this repository are licensed under the MIT License for academic and other non-commercial uses.<br>